23 May 202410:00 - 17:30 BST

 Design tension members, compression members, restrained and unrestrained beams, column base plates, and simple joints

 Identify the practical issues in steel buildings design

-Bob is a Chartered Structural Engineer with experience of designing building and civil engineering structures and motorway projects.
-He is a visiting lecturer at the University of the West of England, where he teaches undergraduate, postgraduate, and mid-career engineers.
-He has also authored educational material for The British Standards Institution.
+Bob is a Chartered Structural Engineer with experience working for consulting engineers and contractors designing building and civil engineering structures including bridges.
+He is a visiting lecturer at the University of the West of England teaching post-graduate and mid-career engineers.
+He has also authored education material for the British Standards Institution.